eeriksp/StrictParent/README.md

 Python is built to be as dynamic and permissive as possible.
 However, especially in case of larger applications it is beneficial to establish some stricter principles.
 StrictParent helps you to make your Python classes more structured and enforcing contracts while still leaving the opportunity to break the rules if necessary.

-light-weighted and dependency free 😊
+Light-weighted and dependency free 😊

 ## Installation